bluesoft/bluesoft-stream-processor/README.md

 ## Pipeline

-The pipeline will try to collect data at every call to the handle method.
+The pipeline is the main component, it will try to collect data at every call to the handle method.

 ```java